(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Student Loan Consolidation vs. Refinancing

-Whether you choose to refinance or consolidate your student loans depends on your circumstances.
-Both options will combine your loans into one, but there are different benefits and drawbacks to each choice.
+Whether you refinance or consolidate your student loans depends on your circumstances.
+Both options will combine your loans into one, but each choice has different benefits and drawbacks.

 Types of loans that are eligible